ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

-As shown in \hyperref[fig_1]{Figure 1}, the SLAM System mainly consists of three stages: Odometry, Loop-Closure Detection, and Pose Graph Optimization.
+As shown in Figure \hyperref[fig_1]{1}, SLAM System of ADA-DPM mainly consists of three stages: Odometry, Loop-Closure Detection, and Pose Graph Optimization.

-\textbf{Odometry}: The core task of the Odometry stage is to predict the optimal rigid transformation $\mathcal{T}_i$ of the current frame point cloud $\mathcal{P}_i$ (at the $i$-th moment, i.e. $\mathcal{P}_{src}$) relative to the historical frame point cloud set $\mathcal{P}$ (the historical frame point cloud set composed of the first $i-1$ frame point clouds, i.e., historical point clouds), so as to obtain the initial pose of $\mathcal{P}_i$.
-As shown in the green part of \hyperref[fig_1]{Figure 1}, the inputs of Odometry include $\mathcal{P}_i$, $\mathcal{P}$, and $\mathcal{K}$ (the stored historical keyframe point cloud set).
-Firstly, we use KNN (K-Nearest Neighbor) to search in $\mathcal{P}$ for the point cloud closest to the keyframe point cloud $\mathcal{K}_m$ (i.e., the keyframe in the historical keyframe point cloud set $\mathcal{K}$ that is closest to $\mathcal{P}_i$), and denote it as the target point cloud $\mathcal{P}_{dst}$.
-Then, the point cloud registration algorithm is used to predict the rigid transformation $\mathcal{T}_i$ between $\mathcal{P}_{dst}$ and $\mathcal{P}_i$.
-Finally, the $\mathcal{T}_i$ and $\mathcal{P}_i$ are added to the pose graph for subsequent pose graph optimization.
+\textbf{Odometry:} The core task of the Odometry stage (as shown in the green part of Figure \hyperref[fig_1]{1}) is to predict the optimal rigid transformation $\mathcal{T}_i$ for the current frame point cloud $\mathcal{P}_i$ (at the $i$-th moment, i.e. $\mathcal{P}_{src}$) relative to the historical frame point cloud set $\mathcal{P}$ (the historical frame point cloud set composed of the first $i-1$ frame point clouds, i.e., historical point clouds), and to determine whether $\mathcal{P}_i$ should be added to the historical keyframe point cloud set $\mathcal{K}$.
+The specific process is as follows: first, the KNN (K-Nearest Neighbor) is used to search the set $\mathcal{K}$ for the point cloud frame closest $\mathcal{P}_{i-1}$, which is denoted as $\mathcal{P}_{dst}$.
+Then, the point cloud registration network in ADA-DPM is adopted to predict the $\mathcal{T}_i$ between $\mathcal{P}_{dst}$ and $\mathcal{P}_{i}$.
+Finally, based on the registration confidence $\tau_i$ (for detailed definition, see Equations \hyperref[eq_1]{(1)} and \hyperref[eq_2]{(2)} in Section 3.C) and RMSE (Root Mean Square Error) between $\mathcal{P}_{dst}$ and $\mathcal{P}_{i}$, it is determined whether to take $\mathcal{P}_{i}$ as a keyframe point cloud.
+In addition, to avoid the computational burden caused by excessively frequent keyframe insertion, $\mathcal{P}_i$ is only inserted into $\mathcal{K}$ when the minimum Euclidean distance of the pose between $\mathcal{P}_i$ and all frames in $\mathcal{K}$ is greater than a certain threshold.